California Self-Defense Laws | What You Need to Know

 What is Self Defense?

-What is Self Defense?Self-defense means that you used force or violence against another person, but did so to protect yourself from imminent harm or danger.
+California Self-Defense Laws | What You Need to KnowSelf-defense means that you used force or violence against another person, but did so to protect yourself from imminent harm or danger.
 The argument of self-defense is what is known as an affirmative defense.
 When you argue an affirmative defense, you admit that you engaged in certain behavior.
 However, you only did so because you needed to protect yourself or another person.

 In other words, you admit to breaking the law by engaging in violence or force against another person, but ask for your behavior to be excused because it was necessary to protect yourself (or another person) from harm.